Imran4424/Python-ProblemNSolutions/readme.txt

 1.10.
 Write a program that read any upper case character and display in lower case

 1.11.
-Write a program that read any decimal number and display equivalent octal number 1.12.
-Write a program that read any decimal number and display equivalent hexadecimal number 1.13.
-Write a program that read any octal number and display equivalent decimal number 1.14.
+Write a program that read any decimal number and display equivalent octal number

+1.12.
+Write a program that read any decimal number and display equivalent hexadecimal number

+1.13.
+Write a program that read any decimal number and display equivalent binary number

+1.14.
+Write a program that read any octal number and display equivalent decimal number

+1.15.
 Write a program that read any hexadecimal number and display equivalent decimal number

+1.16.
+Write a program that read any binary number and display equivalent decimal number

-1.15.
-Write a program that read as many characters as need to read your name and display the characters sequencially without spaces
+1.17.
+Write a program that read as many characters as need to read your name and display the characters sequencially with spaces

 1.18.
 Write a program that read and display your name 1.19.
 Write a program that read and display a line of text